faenrandir/a_careful_examination/documents/second_coming/a_secular_prophecy.md

 ---
-title: "A secular prophecy of the end-times"
+title: "A secular prophecy for our time"
 permalink: /secular-prophecy-of-the-end-times/
 doctype: short-analysis
 layout: page